devsgnr/breadroll/docs/docs/reference/Dataframe/cols.md

 !!! note

-    Note providing the `start` and `end` value will by default return the entire columns of the dataframe
+    Not providing the `start` and `end` value will by default returns the entire columns of the dataframe

 ```typescript
 const count: Dataframe = df.cols({});